 The good news is, those materials don’t generally differ between the size of boot.
 Everybody gets the same quality materials.
 It only differs in terms of which tier of boot you opt for, usually the less you spend, the lesser the quality.

-The choice shifts through soft ground and firm ground studs, stretching to artificial turf and indoor shoes.
-If you’re not sure which is best, you can read our handy blog on which configuration is best for you.
+The choice shifts through soft ground and firm ground studs, stretching to artificial turf, astro turf and indoor shoes.
+If you’re not sure which is best, you can read our handy blog on which boot surface type you need to wear.

 Can women wear kids’ sizes of football boots?

 Technically speaking, yes.
 You can follow the same rule that applies to men’s sizing (size up by one) but use it oppositely, and instead subtract one size from your usual fitting.

 This means petite women who are a size 4 can save some money by grabbing a kids’ pair of football boots in a size 3.
 Bear in mind that due to the lower pricing, you may get subtly different looks and tech though.

 Why are football boots specifically for women hard to find?